dinopoke/obsidian-vault/Toad Boss.md

 hit and change targets

-weapon break to knock off the rider - blue's idea
+Weapon Break to knock off the rider - blue's idea

 jump on players head